Stevenson University: Stevenson University (2007–present)

-On July 3, 2017, Stevenson University's sixth president, Elliot Hirshman, Ph.D., joined the university after serving as president of San Diego State University since 2011 and previously as provost and senior vice president for Academic Affairs at the University of Maryland, Baltimore County.
+On July 3, 2017, Stevenson University's sixth president, Elliot Hirshman, joined the university after serving as president of San Diego State University since 2011 and previously as provost and senior vice president for Academic Affairs at the University of Maryland, Baltimore County.

 The university expanded its athletic facilities in 2010 with the opening of a 35000 sqft gymnasium and the 3,500-seat Mustang Stadium on the Owings Mills Campus.
 In summer 2017, Stevenson University reached an agreement with the state of Maryland to acquire the former Rosewood Center property in Owings Mills.
 The 117-acre site is adjacent to Stevenson's existing Owings Mills campus and nearly doubles the total acreage of the university.
 The Rosewood project has included remediation and demolition of 20 buildings on the site in spring 2018.
 Grading of the site began in summer 2018.

 Academics

 Undergraduate programs

 Stevenson offers over 90 majors, minors, tracks, and concentrations.
 All degree programs have a core curriculum in the liberal arts and a career emphasis.
-In 2018, the university introduced five professional minors—Applied Management, Entrepreneurship and Small Business Development, Human Resources, Real Estate, and Software Design and Coding—designed to pair with students’ majors to give them additional career options and a competitive edge in the job market.
+In 2018, the university introduced five professional minors—Applied Management, Entrepreneurship and Small Business Development, Human Resources, Real Estate, and Software Design and Coding.
 The school reported that 92 percent of graduates were employed or started graduate school within six months of graduation.

 Traditional undergraduate students can also complete a master's degree program through the university's bachelor's to master's option, designed to allow completion of both degrees in five years.